dev-blitz/athena-healthcare-kt/batch_process_and_batch_file.md

-# Batch Process and Batch Files:
+# Batch Process and Batch File:

 ⭐First a ***Claim*** will be submitted with following details: